ualibweb/ua-folio-docs/config/VSCode/README.md

 - Default Formatter (`editor.defaultFormatter`): Use the Prettier formatter `"esbenp.prettier-vscode"`,
-- Prettier Path (`prettier.prettierPath`): By default, Prettier is installed at `"/usr/local/lib/node_modules/prettier"` so this should not be changed,
 - Prettier Prose Wrap (`prettier.proseWrap`): Always wrap lines to the appropriate length `"always"`, and
 - Resolve Global Modules (`prettier.resolveGlobalModules`): Allow the usage of non-default Prettier